milanto-hery/bioacoustic-detection-pipeline/README.md

 ## 🧠 Method Overview

+The pipeline follows these steps:

-1. Audio is segmented into short fixed-length windows
+1. Audio is segmented into short, fixed-length windows.

-2. Time–frequency features (e.g. spectrograms or log-mel) are extracted
+2. Time–frequency features (e.g., spectrograms or log-mel) are extracted.

-3. A CNN is trained to detect the presence of a target species
+3. A CNN is trained to detect the presence of a target species.

-4. The trained model is applied to long recordings
+4. The trained model is applied to longer recordings for batch prediction.

-5. Predictions are evaluated using **event-based metrics**, suitable for partially annotated bioacoustic datasets
+5. Predictions are evaluated using event-based metrics, which are suitable for partially annotated datasets.

-This approach is well suited for:
-- Passive Acoustic Monitoring (PAM)
-- Rare or low-data species
-- Presence-only annotations

 ---